-Corporate Crime analysis: Ed Pearson, solicitor, and Lucia Cabello, a Spanish-qualified lawyer, both of Fulcrum Chambers, consider the decision of the Office of Financial Sanctions Implementation (OFSI) to fine the UK bank Standard Chartered a total of £20.5m for making loans to a bank that was almost wholly Russian-owned, in breach of European Union (EU) sanctions which were imposed against Russia after it annexed Crimea.
+Corporate Crime analysis: Lucia Cabello, Solicitor at Fulcrum, considers the decision of the Office of Financial Sanctions Implementation (“OFSI”) to fine the UK bank Standard Chartered a total of £20.5m for making loans to a bank that was almost wholly Russian-owned, in breach of European Union (“EU”) sanctions which were imposed against Russia after it annexed Crimea.

 How did the fine arise?